Temples around Chennai (South)

 The temple is about 65 kms from Chennai and around 20 kms from Sriperumbudur after Sunguvar chathram.
 It is an ancient temple and people with eye problems should sure visit this place.

-Sri Agatheeswarar & Agilandeshwari amman Temple at Siruvallur
+Sri Agilandeshwari Ambal sametha Sri Agastheeswarar Temple at Siruvallur

 Triad of sacred spots (Thiruputkuzhi-Thirupparkadal)

-Thirupparkadal is famous for its twin temples, where the Lord is seen in lying and standing postures.
-This, along with Thiruputkuzhi, where the Lord is seen in sitting posture, is considered a triad of sacred spots where Perumal can be seen in all the 3 postures - sitting, standing and lying.
+Thirupparkadal is famous for its twin temples, where the Lord is seen in reclining and standing postures.
+This, along with Thiruputkuzhi, where the Lord is seen in sitting posture, is considered a triad of sacred spots where Perumal can be seen in all the 3 postures – sitting, standing and reclining.

 - One of the 108 Divya desams;